AlexChanson/DW/reports/loading_report.md

 ![extracttransform](../figures/extracttransform.png)

 This is a simple job that runs all the python scripts necessary to exctract and clean the data.
+The scripts are in order:

 ### Exctract & Load Country Codes